AriFordsham/GHCWiki/building/architecture/idiom/platform-names.md

 and also installed.

 If host and target are different, then we are building a cross-compiler.
+See [CrossCompilation](cross-compilation) for the work-in-progress toolset.

-For GHC, this means a compiler which will generate intermediate .hc files to port to the target architecture for bootstrapping.
-The libraries and stage 2 compiler will be built as HC files for the target system (see [Porting GHC](building/porting) for details).
+There is another option, which is similar in essence, namely creating a portable compiler.
+For GHC, this means a compiler which will generate intermediate `.hc` files to port to the target architecture for bootstrapping.
+The libraries and stage 2 compiler will be built as `.hc` files for the target system (see [Porting GHC](building/porting) for details).

 More details on when to use BUILD, HOST or TARGET can be found in